bschroed96/QuickInstall/README.md

 It is really that easy!

 Disclaimer: Don't actually run this...
+It is ransomware simulation software.